 By Train There are frequent trains from London, Paddington and major stations along the way.
 Penzance is at the end of the line, so if you fall asleep you won’t go past your stop!
 If flying to Newquay, you can take the train from Newquay, then onwards to Penzance, changing once at Par station.
 This journey takes just under 2 hours.
 For train timetables tel: 08457 48 49 50 or book online at www.nationalrail.co.uk

 By Air You can fly to Cornwall by taking a flight from London to Newquay Airport.
 The journey takes around one and a half hours.
 Then from Newquay you can take a coach or train onwards to Penzance.
 Flights can be booked by calling: Air Southwest, British Airways or Ryan Air, UK airport and ticket information, Newquay Airport information, Ebookers online travel agent.
 If flying to Newquay, you can take a train from Newquay, then onwards to Penzance, changing once at Par station.

 By Ferry For visitors coming from Europe there are ferry links from Roscoff, in France or Santander, in Spain, both to the nearby port of Plymouth.
 A train or coach can then be taken to Penzance.

 What happens when I arrive?

-If you would like collecting from Penzance we will meet you at the station & take you, your luggage & your bike to St. Just where we will spend our 1st night.
-It is about 10 miles from Penzance to St. Just so if you want to cycle we can meet you at Penzance & take your luggage for you.
-Just let us know when you want picking up & we will meet you then.
+If you would like collecting from Penzance we will meet you at the station and take you, your luggage & your bike to St. Just where we will spend our first night.
+It is about 8 miles from Penzance to St. Just so if you want to cycle we can meet you at Penzance and take your luggage for you.
+Just let us know when you want picking up and we will meet you then.
 We will have a group meal at 8.00 on the Saturday night so if you are arriving much earlier you have the time free to yourself.

 What happens at the end?